 4. Mary Shelly’s Frankenstein (1994)

 This could have been, and probably should have been, the corrective it was advertised to be.
-Kenneth Branagh, fresh from doing all of that Shakespeare stuff, sets out to adapt, direct, and star in a lavish do-over of Frankenstein—and do it right, as we can see by the addition of Mary Shelly’s name to the title.
+Kenneth Branagh, fresh from doing all that Shakespeare stuff, set out to adapt, direct, and star in a lavish do-over of Frankenstein—and do it right, as we can see by the addition of Mary Shelly’s name to the title.
 Produced by Francis Ford Coppola.
 A screenplay by Frank Darabont.
 Filmed on location in actual castles, with sumptuous sets, a huge budget, and a lengthy running time to get it all in, and yet, this film is a hell of a near miss.
 What happened?

 I’ll tell you what happened.
 Branagh cast Robert De Niro as the monster.

 Yep, you heard me.
 Terrible, terrible stunt casting that takes you completely out of the movie every time you see him in his subdued make-up.
 Don’t get me wrong—they tried, they really did, to get it right.
 But instead of asking those big picture questions about the meaning of life and whether or not Victor should be meddling with the powers of creation, the film centers around Dr. Frankenstein’s rejection of his creation and the monster’s anger at his “father” for being abandoned.
-Lots of victimization, and not a lot of villany.
+Lots of victimization, and not a lot of villainy.
 Oh, and no scares.
 I don’t know that there should be a lot of scares when you’re doing Frankenstein from the novel, but there’s audience expectations to manage, and this film drops the ball.

 Not completely, mind you.
 There are some scenes that made it to the screen that have never been in a Frankenstein movie up until that time—like Victor’s and the Monster’s final confrontation in the frozen North.
 Straight out of Shelly.
 And while De Niro does give a good acting performance, it’s still not what the movie needs.
 It’s a good thing that Branagh and Helena Bonham Carter are pretty to look at.